 Reasoning and sense making are the foundation of mathematical competence and proficiency, and their absence leads to failure and disengagement in mathematics instruction

-At Bedford, we ensure that the three main aims of the National curriculum - fluency, reasoning and problem solving - are included and intertwined in every maths lesson.
+At Bedford, we ensure that the three main aims of the National curriculum - fluency, reasoning and problem solving - are included and intertwined through each unit of work linked to a strand of Mathematics.
 The three aims are taught explicitly and the use of STEM sentence frames in every lesson supports children in proving and explaining their reasoning and problem solving skills.
 This will allow our learners to think mathematically, work independently and explain mathematical processes in depth, therefore providing deep and purposeful mathematical learning.

 Manipulatives are a key component in the teacher’s toolkit, allowing the structure of the mathematics to be uncovered and hence understood more deeply by the children.